-Use case: A video clip contains music or other audio that the operator would like to fade nicely into the the next item in the rundown: This can be a promotional video clip with music towards the end of the clip, going into the studio with a Camera template as the next item.
-The operator can click MF (or use the keyboard shortcut) during the video clip, and the last few seconds (depending on the edited post roll for the clip) will fade out when mixing from the video clip to the camera.
-If the clip has a particular long audio tail for this purpose, the operator can fade out with FADE_OUT_KEEPS keyboard shortcut (CTRL+F default) at the suitable time.
+A video clip contains music or other audio that the operator would like to fade nicely into the the next item in the rundown.
+This could be a promotional video clip with music towards the end of the clip, going into the studio with a Camera template as the next item.

+- · The operator can click FM (or the keyboard shortcut) during the video clip, and the last few seconds (depending on the edited post roll for the clip) will fade out when mixing from the video clip to the camera. - · If the clip has a particular long audio tail, the operator can fade out with keyboard shortcut CTRL+F (default) at the suitable time, to send command FADE\OUT\KEEPS.

-A Note: By default, keyboard shortcut CTRL+M toggles Manual fade mode
+Note: By default, keyboard shortcut CTRL+M toggles Manual Fade mode.